-Brookfield Infrastructure Fund IV L.P.'s primary purpose is to acquire infrastructure assets in North America, South America, Europe and Asia Pacific, and to hold, maintain, operate, develop or redevelop and dispose of such infrastructure assets.
+Brookfield Infrastructure Fund IV and Fund V, L.P. primarily acquire infrastructure assets in North America, South America, Europe and Asia Pacific, and to hold, maintain, operate, develop or redevelop and dispose of such infrastructure assets.
 The fund invests in infrastructure assets in the transport, renewable power, utilities, midstream and data sectors.

-Carlyle Private Equity Access Blocker Fund 2015, L.P. invests in limited partnership interests in private investment funds sponsored by The Carlyle Group as well as short-term investments and engages in other activities as necessary, including short sales and other derivative contracts or instruments.
+Carlyle Private Equity Access Blocker Fund, L.P. invests in limited partnership interests in private investment funds sponsored by The Carlyle Group as well as short-term investments and engages in other activities as necessary, including short sales and other derivative contracts or instruments.